yuhsuan1203/TSC/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-There are bar charts showing the distribution of training set, validation set and testing set.
+Below are bar charts showing the distribution of training set, validation set and testing set.

 ![Visualization of training set][image1]
 ![Visualization of validation set][image2]